Schedule a Consult

 Object labeling is a fundamental task in computer vision, and the development of accurate and efficient labeling techniques is crucial for the advancement of the field.
 In this blog post, we explored advanced techniques for object labeling, including semantic segmentation, instance segmentation, and the application of active learning.

-Semantic segmentation focuses on pixel-level labeling, employing techniques such as fully convolutional networks and encoder-decoder architectures.
+Semantic segmentation in data labeling and annotation focuses on pixel-level labeling, employing techniques such as fully convolutional networks and encoder-decoder architectures.
 Instance segmentation takes it a step further by distinguishing individual object instances, with architectures like Mask R-CNN and Polygon RNN++ leading the way.

 Active learning is a powerful approach to reduce the annotation burden in object labeling by strategically selecting the most informative samples for labeling.
 By integrating active learning into object labeling pipelines, practitioners can significantly improve the efficiency and scalability of the labeling process.